sysdiglabs/terraform-google-secure-for-cloud/examples/single-project/README.md

 # Single Project Example

-This example deploys Cloud Connector and Cloud Scanning into a GCP account.
+This example deploys Secure For Cloud into a GCP account.

 All the resources will be run in a single project.